evageck/System_Architecture_Diagram.pdf/README.md

 ### Set up Network Web Server Requirements
 - For MAC1, open the MAMP applications folder, select Nginx as the Web server.
 Now go into preferences and select Ports then edit both the Nginx Port and Apache Port to 80 then click OK.
 Changing the Nginx port is the only one truly needed but just to avoid any randome issues the Apache should also be changed.
 Then start the web server by clicking the start button.
 It may already say stop in that area which means it is already running.
 Just to be sure, click Stop then Start again.
 - Now we will create an index.html in the directory of our operating system.
 Since macOS is our operating system we will go into Applications, click MAMP, click htdocs options, then index.html.
-- Next, open the TextEdit application or any code editor and select that same index.html files and input "Welcome to Capstone Consulting".
+- Next, open the TextEdit application or any code editor and select that same index.html file and input "Welcome to Capstone Consulting".
+This will allow for our web page created using the MAMP index.html to display that message.
-- Now, in System Settings, go to Network and in the configuration details for the LAN, go to DNS servers and in.
 - This process has turned our MAC1 device into a local web server that hosts a webpage with the message "Welcome to Capstone Consulting".
 - Now any device on our LAN can view this page by entering http://192.168.0.2 (our IP address) into their browser.
 - To test this, MAC2 will search http://192.168.0.2 into their browser to ensure the message shows up.